lla4um/hpe-df-eye-in-the-sky/README.md

         NO_FLIGHT = True  # when True, the flight commands aren't sent to the drones but live video will still stream in and be processed

     4-1-3/ install packages and python app to project folder listed in settings
-    - run Setup
-    	sudo ./setup.sh
+    - run Setup: the setup is split into two scripts. sudo ./sudo-setup.sh
-    		This installs all packages needed and all python3 code needed.
+    		This installs all packages needed on ubuntu. setup.sh
+    		this installs and updates things in python3 inside th conda environment
     - python3 configure.py
     	This will configure all Data Fabric Streams, Tables, and copy the code to the project location in Data Fabrci.
     	It will also clean out any existing images, recordings, streams, and tables.
     	Run every time you need to clean up space
+    	ISSUE: there was a bug in the OJAI code for python3 when I did this that was resolved by adjusting how the connect string was parsed in the mapr/ojai/storage/OJAIConnection.py file.
+Line 115 in ~/.local/lib/python3.8/site-packages/mapr/ojai/storage/OJAIConnection.py
+    	options_dict = (
+            urllib.parse.parse_qs(urllib.parse.urlparse(connection_str).query, keep_blank_values=False, strict_parsing=False, encoding='utf-8', errors='replace', max_num_fields=None, separator=';'))
+    	You need to set up the projects volume using the MapR user 1st.
+In configure.py you will find a comented out section due to an issue.
     	Project folder is set in settings to /mapr/your-cluster/projects/teits
     		# TODO: create volumes for project folder, and this project,
     - source init.sh